-ENG 4488 Seminar in Professional Writing Portfolio Development (3)
+Seminar in Professional Writing Portfolio ENG 4488 Development (3)

 Senior seminar. and development of a professional portfolio containing carefully selected materials that demonstrate seniors' mastery of specific writing capabilities and skills.

-Prerequisite: senior class standing, ENG 2260, and completion of at least three required courses and three electives in the major, or permission of instructor
+Prerequisite: senior class standing, ENG 2260, and completion of at least three required courses and three electives in the major, or permission of instructor instructor ENG 4490 Professional Writing Internship (3)

-ENG 4489 Internship (3)
+Internship (3) ENG 4489

 Practical experience involving writing and editing skills while working under the supervision of the Alabama Literary Review staff.
-Prerequisite: ENG 3352, 3353 or permission of instructor
+Prerequisite: ENG 3352, 3353 or permission of